seishunn/rsschool-cv/cv.md

 - Adding new functionality, working with RestAPI.
 - Improving the functionality of the client side.

-Stack:
-JavaScript, TypeScript, RESTful API, React, Redux, Node.js, Веб- разработка
+Stack: JavaScript, TypeScript, RESTful API, React, Redux, Node.js.

 ## Education
 ---